KalynaEnergy/minverter.org/_posts/2024-01-12-it-looks-stupid.md

 ![bottom holes](/assets/2024-01-12/bottom_holes.jpg)

 There are no pads for the leads to be soldered to.
 They were present in the footprint for the component, but were the only features on the bottom copper.
 I thought they weren't needed, and was trying to design a single-sided board.
 So I deleted the bottom copper gerber, and ordered a single sided board.
 Now, I guess I'm going to get a board with a terminal block on the bottom.
 I guess that can work too, but I feel stupid.
-I guess that's how you learn things.
+Screwing up is how we learn things, though.